coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 :::notes

-Having had the opportunity to earn my living as a software developer since 1997, I have lost count of the number of meetups and conferences I’ve attended as a participant or speaker, the number of YouTube videos I’ve watched, blog posts I’ve read and written – all in pursuit of one goal: improving my skills as a developer and to become a god of the world wide web, a ninja, a rock star, a full stack developer.
+Having had the opportunity to earn my living as a software developer since 1997, I have lost count of the number of meetups and conferences I've attended as a participant or speaker, the number of YouTube videos I've watched, blog posts I've read and written – all in pursuit of one goal: improving my skills as a developer and to become a god of the world wide web, a ninja, a rock star, a full stack developer.